ladofa/thepen/README.md

 ## Future Works
  * Overlay - Display current time, text messages and images.
- * Drawing lines and other shapes.
  * More settings for the mouse effect.
- * And any idea?
+ * Offering Background To Draw
+ * Temporary hide